I always knew I wanted to go and explore! I spent my childhood wandering the countryside or reading about brave people venturing to fantastic places.

 This active trip highlights two UNESCO-listed parks in South America with some of the most magnificent scenery in the world.
 Start off in Argentine Patagonia for several days in Los Glaciares National Park—home to a whopping 13 major glaciers and the iconic Mt.
 Fitz Roy.
 Next is Torres del Paine National Park in Chilean Patagonia for snow-capped peaks, thundering waterfalls, and turquoise lakes.
 Kick off the adventure in Buenos Aires for a taste of big-city culture.

 In Patagonia, as the old saying goes, you can experience four seasons in a single day.
 It's true that you should pack for sun, cold, rain, and snow—but in reality, the seasons here differ greatly with respect to crowds, prices, and wildlife.
 Read on for more about whale-watching in spring months, winter skiing, fall foliage photography, and summertime treks in some of the world's best national parks.

-Begin your journey in the metropolitan capital city of Santiago.
-Next, head south to Patagonia and walk with Magellanic penguins on Isla Magdalena.
-Top it all off with a trip to Torres del Paine National Park.
+Begin your weeklong Patagonian journey in Chile's metropolitan capital city.
+Next, head south and walk with Magellanic penguins on Isla Magdalena.
+Top it off with a trip to Torres del Paine National Park.
 Here you'll be treated to breathtaking views of vast grasslands, glaciers, forests, and more.
 You'll even have the opportunity to hike to the base of the park's iconic towers.

 On this quick trip, you'll get to explore one of the most impressive landscapes on earth, Torres del Paine National Park.
 You'll enjoy an in-depth exploration of the park's natural beauty, including a hike to the base of the iconic towers, and an up-close look at the majestic Grey Glacier during a boat tour.